mehulagg/gitlab/doc/user/project/clusters/protect/container_host_security/quick_start_guide.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Getting started with GitLab's Container Network Security
+# Getting started with GitLab's Container Host Security

 The following installation steps are the recommended way of installing GitLab's Protect capabilities.
 Although some capabilities can be installed through GMAv1, it is [recommended and preferred]() to install applications through GMAv2 exclusively when using Container Network Security.

 ## Installation steps

-The following steps are recommended to install and use Container Network Security through GitLab:
+The following steps are recommended to install and use Container Host Security through GitLab:

 1. [Install and connect at least one runner to GitLab](https://docs.gitlab.com/runner/)
 1. [Create a group](https://docs.gitlab.com/ee/user/group/#create-a-new-group)